michaelnunez3902/Homelab-Portfolio/README.md

 ### Proxmox Host
 ![Proxmox Server](screenshots/proxmox-server.png)
 *Primary Proxmox VE host used to manage virtual machines and containers.*
+This system serves as the core virtualization platform for the homelab, providing centralized VM management, snapshots, and resource allocation.

 ### Ubuntu Server Deployment